filippoboiani/machine-learning/README.md

 **MONK-2** | 0.957117428265
 **MONK-3** | 0.999806132805

+The entropy is high since the distribution are binomial.

 ### Assignment 2
 *Explain entropy for a uniform distribution and a non-uniform distribution, present some example distributions with high and low entropy.*